lmath56/S3P/gcp/1_first_attempt/readme.md

 Most of this was created by following [Anton Putra -  How to Create GKE Cluster Using TERRAFORM?
 (Google Kubernetes Engine & Workload Identity)](https://youtu.be/X_IK0GBbBTw)

+## Progression

+This deploys a simple cluster.
+After this was working as per the guide, a new attempt folder was created for the next steps.